-For germination to happen, the seed needs to absorb water and oxygen first.
-This process of water and oxygen absorption should also be accompanied by a bit of heat (or cold) surrounding the seed and some light as well.
-And when the seeds get their required nutrients, that is when they will begin to sprout.
+Germination occurs when the seeds consume enough water and oxygen.
+This process of water and oxygen absorption should be accompanied by a bit of heat (or cold) surrounding the seed and some light as well.
+And when the seeds get their required nutrients, they will begin to sprout.
 As such, germination happens.

 Water is perhaps the most important requirement for a seed to germinate because it is what stimulates root growth inside the seed.
 However, it is also important to note that some seeds only need a bit of moisture as too much water may prevent them from absorbing oxygen.

 Also, different types of seeds and strains may require a bit of heat or must be in cold temperatures for them to germinate.
 It really depends on the strain.
 Finally, light is important for the seeds because the growing plant will soon begin its life as a light-dependent organism.